umbraco/UmbracoDocs/14/umbraco-cms/reference/api-versioning-and-openapi.md

 # API versioning and OpenAPI (Swagger)

 Umbraco ships with Swagger to document the Content Delivery API.
 Swagger and the Swagger UI is available at `{yourdomain}/umbraco/swagger`.
-For security reasons, both are disabled in non-production environments.
+For security reasons, both are disabled in production environments.

 Due to the way OpenAPI works within ASP.NET Core, we have to apply some configurations in a global scope.
 If your Umbraco site used Swagger previous to Umbraco 12, these global configurations may interfere with your setup.